What to Expect When You Contact Us

 I’ve been abusive to my partner.
 Will The Hotline help me?

 Of course.
 We frequently get contacted by people who identify as abusive or who are concerned about behaviors that may be unhealthy.
+A person who is abusive also wonders what to expect when you contact us, but it’s the same as anyone else.
 We treat everyone who contacts us with dignity and respect, and support accountability that recognizes these moments as opportunities to plant a seed for change.

 What will an advocate recommend?